kurakart/garble-text/README.md

+**This plugin is no longer maintained.
+Sorry for any inconvinience caused.**

 # Garble Text

 This plugin exposes the `garbleText()` function in Obsidian.
 Use the commands palette (`ctrl+p`) to find the function **Toggle Garble Text**.